Kronstadt rebellion: Legacy

 The Kronstadt rebellion was the last major Russian buntarstvo—the rural, traditional, spontaneous, preindustrial uprisings.
 It clarified an authoritarian streak in the Bolshevik approach in which emergency Civil War-era measures never expired.
-Though the rebellion did not appear decisive or influential at the time, it later symbolized a fork in Russian history that turned away from libertarian socialism and towards bureaucratic repression and what would become Stalinist totalitarianism, the Moscow Trials, and the Great Purge.
-The revolution turned on each of the major Bolshevik leaders involved in Kronstadt: Tukhachevsky, Zinoviev, and Dybenko died in the Great Purge, Trotsky was killed by the Soviet secret police, Raskolnikov killed himself, and many of the congressional delegates who signed up for Kronstadt died in prisons.
+Though the rebellion did not appear decisive or influential at the time, it later symbolized a fork in Russian history and the point in which that turned away from libertarian socialism.

+Desolate Russian expatriates in Western Europe blamed themselves for not participating sooner.
+Anarchists Emma Goldman and Sasha Berkman lost their remaining faith in the Bolshevik movement.
+As Petrograd celebrated the Paris Commune's 50th anniversary the next day, vilifying the French government's suppression of that rebellion, Goldman wrote that the Internationale's once-jubilance "sounded like a funeral dirge for humanity's flaming hope".

 In his analysis of the rebellion, historian Paul Avrich wrote that the rebels had scant chance of success, even if the ice melted to their favor and aid had arrived.
 Kronstadt was unprepared, ill-timed, and outmatched against a government that had just won a civil war of greater magnitude.
 Petrichenko, chair of the Kronstadt Revolutionary Committee, shared this retrospective criticism.
 Assistance from the White Army's General Wrangel would have taken months to mobilize.
 Avrich summed up the whole context in the introduction of his book Kronstadt, 1921:

 Soviet Russia in 1921 was not the Leviathan of recent decades.
 It was a young and insecure state, faced with a rebellious population at home and implacable enemies abroad who longed to see the Bolsheviks ousted from power.
 More important still, Kronstadt was in Russian territory; what confronted the Bolsheviks was a mutiny in their own navy at its most strategic outpost, guarding the western approaches to Petrograd.
 Kronstadt, they feared, might ignite the Russian mainland or become the springboard for another anti-Soviet invasion.
 There was mounting evidence that Russian emigres were trying to assist the insurrection and to turn it to their own advantage.
 Not that the activities of the Whites can excuse any atrocities which the Bolsheviks committed against the sailors.
 But they do make the government's sense of urgency to crush the revolt more understandable.
 In a few weeks the ice in the Finnish Gulf would melt, and supplies and reinforcements could then be shipped in from the West, converting the fortress into a base for a new intervention.
 Apart from the propaganda involved, Lenin and Trotsky appear to have been genuinely anxious over this possibility.